 (Being alone on an entire mountain gives you the freedom to scream random things out loud.)

-The screaming only lasted 2 or 3 minutes but eventually ended in my being physically shaken and with a few tears in my eyes.
+The screaming lasted 2 or 3 minutes but eventually ended in my being physically shaken and with a few tears in my eyes.

 I soon gathered my senses and tried to document the view with my camera, but I already knew that trying to capture the feeling of this view was pointless.